The department of Theatre & Dance offers studies leading to the

 choreography offers Tasa an understanding of what is unique about

-costuming for dance and theater, it also means that she shares a
+costuming for dance and theater; it also means that she

-vocabulary in regards to movement that is indispensable to her
+shares a vocabulary in regard to movement that is

 Jennifer Grace received her BA from Kansas State University in